logo-blue

 item

 When saving for college, 529 plans and Coverdell Education Savings Accounts (ESAs) are two popular options.
-As of June 2023, 16.25 million families had active 529 accounts.
+As of June 2023, 16.25 million families1 had active 529 accounts.
 While both options offer tax advantages for education savings, the 529 plan has higher contribution limits and no income restrictions.

 item